patrykpilek/php-for-beginners/README.md

     - Basic variable types; Boolean and Null
     - Perform operations on variables: Operators
     - Strings: Using single or double quotes and variable interpolation
-- [ ] Arrays
+- [x] Arrays
     - Introduction to Arrays: Create an Array and Access its elements
     - Assign manual array indexes and create associative arrays
     - Create and access multidimensional arrays
     - Process each element of an arrays: foreach loops
-    - Process hte value and index of each array element using a foreach loop
+    - Process the value and index of each array element using a foreach loop
 - [ ] Control structures
 - [ ] An Introduction to HTML
 - [ ] Mixing PHP and HTML